 English: All undergraduate students must complete a minimum of six hours each of composition and literature.
-Majors are offered in English with an emphasis in either literature or creative writing.
-A dual emphasis can be requested but will require completion of requirements for both emphases.
-In addition, minors are available in creative writing and English literature.
-A student may also choose to complete a Writing Certificate.
+Majors are offered in Literature and in Creative Writing.
+In addition, minors are available in Creative Writing, Literature, and Writing and Professional Communication.

 Chinese Studies: The program provides students the opportunity to understand historical and contemporary China.
 Students may choose between an emphasis on the Chinese language or an emphasis on culture and history.

 Foreign Languages: Lindenwood students are encouraged to study a foreign language either as a major or a minor or for cross-cultural or elective credit.
 Students in these courses study the language, culture, and literature of countries that have Spanish, German, French, or Mandarin Chinese as their first languages.

 Gender Studies: This interdisciplinary course of study engages students in a global study of gender with emphasis on how gender intersects with other substantive categories of analysis and identity, such as class, race, sexuality, and nationality.
 Currently, only a minor is offered.